Content | March 12, 2023

 - Add in images.
 These act as a subconscious trust signal and make it easier to process text.
 And if they relate to your article then they’ll immerse the reader in the piece.
 Great images are also incredibly sharable – increasing the chances that your blog will get published on social networks and get more eyes on your blog.

 - Use social.
 Of course, imagery doesn’t have to be pictures.
 Embed relevant Tweets, Facebook posts, Instagram images, YouTube videos.
 This is a major trust signal.

 - Improve white space.
 A study, Lin.
 2004, found that improving white space between paragraphs and in left and right margins increased comprehension by 20%.
-So use headings, frequent paragraphs, larger fonts and images.
+So, use headings, frequent paragraphs, larger fonts and images.

-Boost visits: Write for (and including) influencers
+Share it and boost visits: Write for (and including) influencers

 A lot of content doesn’t die because users hate it, or because the writer is a berk with a stupid moustache, it shuffles off this mortal coil because people simply don’t know it exists.

 So when you’re writing, try to include relevant social influencers – and then let them know about it:

 At the very least you’re telling a relevant person that your content exists.
 In a best-case scenario they’ll share it with their social connections, drive traffic to your site and link to your domain.

 Also, make sure to share content on your own social media channels.

 Increase click-through rates: optimise your content

 When your old content was scribed, there’s every possibility it wasn’t done so with search intent in mind.
 So, do a little keyword research around it and ensure it’s well-optimised.